Financially relocating: Five things you must consider when sending money overseas

 5. Make plans for your current investments and estate planning.

 Expat financial planning requires a lot of time and effort.
-To help you get started with planning investments and estate planning, here is a quick financial checklist that you can use:
+To help you get started with planning investments and estate planning, here is an a quick financial checklist that you can use:

 - Research how your existing investments will be affected by your move abroad.
 You should also look into where you should hold your investments.